MicrosoftDocs/dynamics-365-intelligent-order-management/topics/finops-integration-scenarios.md

 1. Order validated in Intelligent Order Management
 1. Order sent to Flexe for fulfillment by Flexe provider action
 1. Order shipped by Flexe
-1. Assign site warehoues and company in Intelligent Order Management order
+1. Assign site warehouses and company in Intelligent Order Management order
 1. Order sent to Finance + Operations by Finance + Operations Provider action
 1. Order invoiced in Finance + Operations
 1. Order invoiced event raised in Intelligent Order Management.